What’s Causing Your Poor Balance?

 Parkinson’s Disease

-Parkinson’s disease is a chronic condition which is caused by a loss of nerve cells, resulting in low levels of dopamine being produced.
+Parkinson’s disease is a chronic condition, which is caused by a loss of nerve cells, resulting in low levels of dopamine being produced.

 This lack of dopamine affects a number of areas including mood, executive functioning, and movement.

-The cause of Parkinson’s is not known; however risk factors include sex (men are more likely to develop than women), age, and family history of the disease.
+Risk factors include sex (men are more likely to develop than women), age, and family history of the disease.

-Some of the symptoms of Parkinson’s which can affect balance include:
+Some of the symptoms of Parkinson’s, which can affect balance include:

 • Slowed or delayed movements